 In 2008, Prevent Child Abuse America introduced the Pinwheels for Prevention campaign.
-"People respond positively to pinwheels, which represent childlike whimsy and lightheartedness and our vision for a world where all children grow up happy, healthy, and prepared to succeed in supportive families and communities."
+"What our research showed, and what our experiences have since reinforced, is that people respond positively to pinwheels, which represent childlike whimsy and lightheartedness and our vision for a world where all children grow up happy, healthy, and prepared to succeed in supportive families and communities."

-The pinwheel is a visual reminder of what we want for all childrento experience the simple joys of a SAFE and HAPPY childhood.
+The pinwheel is a visual reminder of what we want for all children- to experience the simple joys of a safe and happy childhood.